mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/2-setup/K9YC-openebs-depoy/README.md

-### Install OpenEBS.
+### K9YC-Install OpenEBS in OpenShift Enterprise cluster.

 #### Description

-This job will configure OpenEBS on the OpenShift cluster enterprise cluster and check if all the components are healthy.
+This job will deploy OpenEBS on OpenShift cluster enterprise cluster and check if all the components are healthy.

 #### Prerequisites